yast/yast.github.io/doc/maintenance-branches.md

 Maintenance Work-Flow
 ---------------------

-Default maintenane workflow is to fix it in the oldest applicable branch and then merge to the newer ones.
+The default maintenance workflow is to fix it in the oldest applicable branch and then merge to the newer ones.

-Following rules apply to work with maintenance branches:
+The following rules apply to working with maintenance branches:

 * no `cherry-pick` as part of common work-flow.
 In a nutshell, cherry-picking changes the SHA because the commit will get a new parent commit.
 And with